xaionaro-go/echox/website/content/middleware/redirect.md

 }))
 ```

-This will redirect the request HTTP to HTTPS with status code `307 - StatusTemporaryRedirect`.
+Example above will redirect the request HTTP to HTTPS with status code `307 - StatusTemporaryRedirect`.

 ### Configuration